officialksolomon/blog_api/Readme.md

 # Simple Blog Webapp API

-## This API is used to create a fully functional Blog Webapp.
+## This API can be used to create a fully functional Blog Webapp.

 The API is available at `http://127.0.0.1:8000/api/`.